jsom1/jsom1.github.io/_walkthroughs/Forge.md

 - DNS Rebinding (resolves to an IP and next time to a local IP: http://rbnd.gl0.eu/dnsbin).
 This is useful to bypass configurations which resolves the given domain and check it against a white-list and then try to access it again (as it has to resolve the domain again a different IP can be served by the DNS).
 - Accessing private content (filtered by IP or only accessible locally, like /admin path).

+The situation we're facing looks similar to what's described here.
+In addition, the box' name *forge* could be a hint for SSRF.